How to Boil Crawfish

 I like to get all the ingredients ready before doing anything.
 Cut all the onions, lemons, mushrooms(as needed), potatoes(as needed) in half.
 Cut the sausage into bite size pieces.

-Next, purge the crawfish(rid them of toxins).
+Next, purge the crawfish(really just cleans them).
 Just sprinkle a bunch of salt on them and wash them with water and let them soak until ready.
 I generally drain the water after a bit and wash them with hose again, just to get them real clean.
-Some places online offer “pre-purged” crawfish.
-Don’t trust them!
-Purge them yourself to be sure.

 Step 2: Start Heating the Water